haacked/haacked.com/_posts/2014-04-24-octokit-oauth.markdown

 ## Implement the web flow

-I've put together a simple ASP.NET MVC demonstration of this workflow.
+I've put together a simple raw [ASP.NET MVC demonstration of this workflow](https://github.com/Haacked/octokit-oauth-demo) to illustrate how the workflow works.
+In a real ASP.NET MVC application, I would probably implement Owin middleware (which has been done before and I link to it later).
+In an older ASP.NET MVC application I might implement a custom `AuthorizeAttribute`.

 If you want to follow along from scratch, create a new ASP.NET MVC project in Visual Studio and then install the Octokit.net package:

 ```bash
 Install-Package Octokit